Why Upgrade from Dentures to Dental Implants?

 We’ve already mentioned the shortcomings of traditional dentures.
 In a nutshell, the virtue of modern dental implants is that they eliminate those shortcomings.

-Dental implants tend to be more comfortable, and there’s no chance of a bit of food getting stuck underneath them to produce discomfort or irritation.
+Dental implants tend to be more comfortable and feel like your own teeth.
 You never have the inconvenience of taking them out, and you don’t have to resort to any special procedures to clean them.
-You simply brush and floss them as you do your natural teeth.
+You simply brush and floss or proxabrush them as you do your natural teeth.

 Getting Dental Implants: Special Considerations